 Electrolytics do have a downside, which is that their value tolerance is very bad, and they have high distortion.
 Neither problem matters in a power supply, but it would be foolish to use these for a CMoy’s input caps (C2).
 For this job, plastic film caps are best.
 Good brands are Panasonic, Vishay, Wima...

 Not all capacitor lines from the above listed companies are equal.
 Do some searching online for advice if you want to use different capacitors than the one I recommend in the parts lists.
-Here is a typical thread.
-Also, there is some advice in the companion article, Input Capacitors for Headphone Amps.
+There is some related advice in the companion article, Input Capacitors for Headphone Amps.

 Before you go deviating from caps recommended to you, especially if you’re swapping them into an existing layout, check their datasheet to see how large they are.
 If you’re staying with the same product line and just getting a different value, the replacement could be larger in diameter, or height, or both.
 Or, you might get lucky and find another cap in the same line that’s the same size as the one it’s replacing.
 (It happens!)
 If you’re switching to a different manufacturer or product line, it’s doubly important to check the datasheet because it’s common for a higher quality cap to be larger than a lower quality cap, all else being equal.